-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services (ODSS), ECC (Educational Communications Center) Building, room128, (631) 632-6748.
+If you have a physical, psychological, medical or learning disability that may impact your course work, please contact, Student Accessibility Support Center, ECC (Educational Communications Center) Building, room128, stonybrook.edu/SASC, email SASC@stonybrook.edu, call (631) 632-6748.
 They will determine with you what accommodations, if any, are necessary and appropriate.
 All information and documentation are confidential.
 If substantiated the student may also alert the School of Social Welfare ADA Coordinator.
-The ODSS advises the student's School of Social Welfare faculty on reasonable accommodations.
+The SASC advises the student's School of Social Welfare faculty on reasonable accommodations.
 The Office of Field Education faculty may discuss accommodations needed for a student with a field instructor to enhance the student's learning experience.